solidjs/solid/README.md

 ## Solid State

 It all starts with State.
 State objects are immutable so to update you call their companion setter function.
 Through the use of proxies they give the control of an immutable interface and the performance of a mutable one.
+Note only Plain Objects and Arrays are deeply wrapped.

 ```jsx
 import { createState, onCleanup } from 'solid-js'